The Tay Bridge Disaster

 After the tragedy, horror stories came out about poor workmanship during construction and maintenance.

-The cast iron used to support the bridge was found to be of poor quality.
+The cast iron used to support the bridge was found to be of low quality.
 In his 1968 book The High Girders, John Prebble writes that the iron supplier masked defects by filling holes in the supports with a mixture made of iron filings and cement; it was called Beaumont’s Egg.

 Long before the accident, bolts that held the structure together were found to be loosening.
 Men working on bridge maintenance reported the structure was inclined to shake, especially when a train passed.